ECS-251-W2020/garnet/README.md

 ## Browser Extension
 1. Capture and send I/O events in local browser
 2. Verify the draw commands from server is valid (no malicious code injected)
-3. Display the draw commands which are sent from server
+3. Display the draw commands which are sent from server via WebAssembly

 ## Server
 1. Receive I/O events from local browser and simulate the same mouse/keyboard events on Modified Chromium
-2. Detect the draw command changes in Chromium and convert it to Skia JS draw command
+2. Listen to the file that Chromium write draw command to and convert the draw commands to Skia JS draw commands
 3. Send Skia JS draw command to browser extension

 ## Modified Chromium
-1. Logging draw commands (`Skia` draw commands, `ui/gfx` commands) for server to use
+1. Logging draw commands (`Skia` draw commands, `ui/gfx` commands) to a temp file which is listened by server